-Goggles are an important piece of equipment that you definitely want to have when skiing or snowboarding.
+Goggles are an important piece of equipment that you definitely want to have when skiing.
 Being able to see clearly and keep snow and ice out of your eyes is a necessity for safety and having fun out on the mountain.

 While most ski goggles do a great job of protecting our eyes, they are not much use if they become fogged and you are unable to see through them.

 With new technology, many of the high-end goggles have anti-fog coatings, vents, and even built-in fans.
 But with all of this technology, none of these goggles can completely escape the inevitable.
 They will all be susceptible to fogging at one time or another.

 Fogged goggles are really a pain and it has happened to most of us at one time or another.
 Thankfully there are some simple things that we can do to help prevent our goggles from becoming a sleep mask.